-Map Two illustrates the priorities and opportunities in a spatial holistic context and is interactive so if you wish you can delve into more of the detail and add other layers of data to help you make decisions about your land or form new proposals/projects.
+Map 2 on page 15 illustrates the priorities and opportunities in a spatial holistic context and is interactive so if you wish you can delve into more of the detail and add other layers of data to help you make decisions about your land or form new proposals/projects.
 The priorities are not shown in any particular ranking of importance.
 The delivery plan in Appendix One begins to consider the anticipated timescales in which these actions could be delivered.